vsoch/vsoch.github.io/_posts/2020/2020-02-01-technology-better.md

 a podcast into our ears.
 We've forgotten that when traveling or otherwise in public areas, it's sometimes a good experience to have brief conversation with strangers.
-We don't need to even try anymore, because we can put on our headphones, or otherwise immerse ourselves in the little internet to send a cleaer signal to others of "I'm busy!"
+We don't need to even try anymore, because we can put on our headphones, or otherwise immerse ourselves in the little internet to send a clearer signal to others of "I'm busy!"

 ### Social Networks